SciBorgs/Reefscape-2025/README.md

 # Hydrogen
 The SciBorgs' base repository.
 It is a living document that should be updated yearly for new libraries and other changes.

+# note
+**TEST CHASSIS USE!
+NOT EXPECTED TO BE MERGED INTO MAIN!**

+so im just gonna write some reminders here

+- Kraken Turn Motors
+- Neo Drive Motors

 ## Structure
 Our robot code is centered around [Robot.java](src/main/java/org/sciborgs1155/robot/Robot.java).